cliffchristianson/screenshot/README.md

 </li>
 <li>To extract the text from the sample image, it is setup by default to run on windows using C:\javascript\screenshot as your directory.
 It must run on a 1920x1080 screen at 100% zoom.

-Of course you can install on any OS in any folder and use any sample image or website or video or camera stream, etc</li>
+Of course you can install on any OS in any folder and just change the server.js and index.html files.</li>
 </ol>